USS John C. Stennis: 2018

 On 2 August 2018, the Navy announced that John C. Stennis would change homeport to Norfolk, Virginia in advance of her refueling and complex overhaul (RCOH) at Newport News Shipbuilding.
 USS Carl Vinson will move from San Diego to Naval Base Kitsap to go through a period of maintenance at Puget Sound and USS Abraham Lincoln will replace Carl Vinson at San Diego.

 On 12 December 2018, John C. Stennis launched her first combat sorties in support of Operation Freedom's Sentinel in Afghanistan.
+On 29 December 2018, John C. Stennis launched her first combat sorties in support of Operation Inherent Resolve in Iraq and Syria.

 2019

 On 16 May 2019, John C. Stennis arrived in her new home port of Norfolk, Virginia in preparation for her refueling and complex overhaul (RCOH) in 2020.
 RCOH is expected to be completed sometime in the mid 2020s.

+On 16 Dec 2019, John C. Stennis hosted a plank owners reunion onboard in Norfolk, VA.

 2021

 On 7 May 2021, John C. Stennis went into Newport News for her midlife Refuel and Complex Overhaul (RCOH).
-The overhaul is expected to be completed by 2025.
+The overhaul is expected to be completed by 2026.